mgansler/react-css-grid-virtualized/README.md

 ### React

-The demo will be implemented as a Functional Component utilizing [React Hooks](https://reactjs.org/docs/hooks-intro.html).
+The demo will be implemented as a Function Component utilizing [React Hooks](https://reactjs.org/docs/hooks-intro.html).
 The code can be found on [GitHub](https://github.com/mgansler/react-virtualized-kittens).

 Our input (to be changed by the user) are the following properties: